gxywy/taskflow/README.md

 # task-scheduler

-A timer that can run script or program automatically.
+You can run any script or program automatically.

-**You can use this python script to run machine learning training experiments automatically**
+**You can use this python script to run machine learning training experiments automatically**.

+You can also use this script for secondary development.

 ## Usage